The Writing's on the Wall: St Mary's, Maddington

 “Restored in 1854 by TH Wyatt” is not a phrase that resonates well with Wiltshire Medieval Graffiti Survey.
 Often restoration involves the heavy cleaning of stone and the liberal application of lime whitewash, which hinders efforts and indeed loses the graffiti until the next round of restoration unveils it.
 St Mary’s hasn’t succumbed as much as others, however, and has revealed some gems.

-These include compass-drawn, apotropaic hexafoil, which had been deliberately left incomplete.
-This is an historic symbol steeped in spiritual protection, capturing the evil eye.
-Hexafoils allow the housing of many geometric shapes and angles within the circle which may enhance the protection ability, but also offer understanding on a more material plane of geometry, angles and architectural construction.
+These include a compass-drawn apotropaic hexafoil (also known as a 'Daisy Wheel'), which was deliberately left incomplete.
+The hexafoil is a historic symbol steeped said to bring good luck and spiritual protection by capturing the evil eye.
+Hexafoils encompass many different geometric shapes and angles within them.
+This may have been thought to enhance their ability to protect; it also demonstrates the makers' understanding, on a more material level, of geometry, angles and architectural construction.

 The porch at Maddington hosts a small tribute in the form of shears or scissors.
-This may be indicative of textile or agriculture, both important local components of industry.
+This may symbolise textile production or farming, which were both important local industries.

-There is also some belief that some inscription may have been made with this versatile tool which as in the case of scissors could be a permanent fixture in daily apparel.
-This is a rare inscription in Wiltshire with so far only one comparable example recorded.
+It is also thought that some inscriptions were made with this versatile tool: shears and scissors were often a part of daily apparel and carried around.
+This is a rare inscription in Wiltshire: so far only one similar example has been recorded.

-A piece of finely inscribed scripture that requires further scrutiny was also recorded.
-This eroded piece has been placed at a peculiar angle so that it is not visible to general traffic, however its position near to a window may allow visibility at certain times of the day or year.
+This piece of finely inscribed scripture requires further scrutiny.
+This eroded piece of stone has been placed at a peculiar angle so that it is not easily visible, however its position near to a window may allow visibility at certain times of the day or year.
 For now it remains an enigma.